Aider-AI/aider/docs/unified-diffs.md

 ## Unified diff editing format

-The design and implementation of aider's new unified diff editing format helped clarify some general principles, which I think are applicable to any effective GPT-4 code editing format:
+The design and implementation of aider's new unified diff editing format helped clarify some general principles for GPT-4 code editing:

 - FAMILIAR - Choose an edit format that GPT is already familiar with.
 - SIMPLE - Choose a simple format that avoids escaping, syntactic overhead and brittle specifiers like line numbers or line counts.